 Less-than-Significant Impact.
 The proposed project would be constructed in three overlapping phases over a period of 36 months.
 Disturbed areas would be restored and monitoring of some areas for restoration success would be conducted as required by terms and conditions of applicable permits and project commitments.
 Construction of the proposed project would require up to 45 workers on site at any one time, although personnel requirements of the project would be variable over the construction period.
 Workers would be on work sites in various locations within the 59.5-mile transmission corridor and temporary construction work areas.
 The project workforce is anticipated to consist of PG&E workers from the local area and possibly some temporary workers from outside the area and would result in no change in the permanent population of the project area.
 Following project construction, workers would intermittently be on site to monitor restoration and for operations and maintenance purposes.
 Operations and maintenance activities would be similar to those under existing conditions and would result in no increase in population in the area or use of existing recreational facilities.
 The temporary increase in use of recreational facilities that could result from non-resident workers over the anticipated 36-month construction period is not expected to cause substantial physical deterioration of existing recreational facilities in the vicinity of the proposed project.
-The proposed project would result in no direct or indirect permanent increase in population in the self use of recreational facilities that could result facilities that could result in the project area that would result in increased use of recreational facilities that could result in the project area that would result in increased use of recreational facilities that could result in physical deterioration of these facilities.
+The proposed project would result in no direct or indirect permanent increase in population in the project area that would result in increased use of recreational facilities that could result in physical deterioration of these facilities.
+Impacts to recreational facilities would be less than significant.